 KindWorks (formerly MoverMoms) is a nonprofit organization that inspires and enables busy families to actively participate in community service.
-We plan weekly projects at shelters, food banks, the local jail, and other places, to provide sustenance and a smile to the most vulnerable in our community.
-Our variety of projects each month allow our 500+ members to join in as their schedules allow.
-We also hold interfaith discussions and educational programs, to increase our own understanding and to empower us to help raise a generation for whom there is no ‘other’.
+We plan weekly projects at shelters, including cooking nutritious meals with recovered food, organizing bingo and birthday parties, and yoga and other activities; we set up apartments for refugee families, survivors of domestic violence and homeless men and women; and we work with incarcerated men and women in jail, to help build their confidence, interview skills, and job readiness, as well as organize a chess program at the jail.
+Our variety of projects each month allow our 1500+ members to join in as their schedules allow.
+We also hold interfaith discussions, educational programs, and cooking sessions, to increase our own understanding and to empower us to help raise a generation for whom there is no ‘other’.

-It’s been a privilege to have been involved with KindWorks since it started about eight years ago as its CIO (Chief Inspiration Officer), and now also as Vice President of the Board.
+It’s been a privilege to have been involved with KindWorks since it started 12 years ago as its CIO (Chief Inspiration Officer), and now also as Vice President of the Board.
 It’s a group that personifies how each one of us can make a difference.
-We are about the ‘drops in a bucket’ – each act of service is vital; a collection of drops really can cause a sea change.
-As CIO, I share an inspiration each day through our Facebook page; organize an annual “Inspiration Day,” an afternoon of storytelling by some of the most extraordinary women in our community; and facilitate discussions and interfaith gatherings that help us understand each other better.
-Our newest initiative, “Stirring it Up in the Kitchen”, invites our members to cook and share a meal together and listen to each other’s stories, ask questions, and discuss issues of faith and culture to promote greater understanding.
+We are about the ‘drops in a bucket’ – each act of service is vital; a collection of drops can cause a sea change.
+As CIO and storyteller, I share an inspiration each day through our Facebook page; organize an annual “Inspiration Day,” an afternoon of storytelling by some of the most extraordinary women in our community; and facilitate discussions and interfaith gatherings that help us understand each other better.
+Our newest initiative, “Stirring it Up in the Kitchen”, invites our members to cook and share a meal together from different countries and listen to each other’s stories, ask questions, and discuss issues of faith and culture to promote greater understanding.

 Some of our volunteer projects include: